 The SENDCO ensures that staff are informed of local and national developments in relation to SEND.
-Training needs are identified and, where appropriate, outside agencies are used to deliver the CPD training.
-Newly Qualified Teachers are offered support and in-school training by the SENDCO and new members of the SEND department are inducted and trained by the Inclusion Lead & SENDCO.
+Training needs are identified and, where appropriate, outside agencies are used to deliver the CP..
+Early Career Teachers are offered support and in-school training by the SENDCO and new members of the SEND department are inducted and trained by the Inclusion Lead & SENDCO.